-1. Columbia University in New York, NY
+Columbia University - New York, NY

-Columbia University, an Ivy League school and one of the oldest colleges in New York and the U.S., placed fourth on the U.S. News & World Report list of national universities in 2015.
+Columbia University, an Ivy League school and one of the oldest colleges in the U.S., placed fifth of all national universities on the U.S. News & World Report in 2017.
 The university's Organization and Leadership Department is located within the Teacher's College and emphasizes both organizational and social psychology.
 Graduate students can earn a Master of Arts (M.A.) and a Doctor of Philosophy (Ph.D.) in Organizational Psychology.
 They can also take part in a number of research projects.
 The faculty of Columbia's Social-Organizational Psychology program have an extensive array of relevant research interests, including counseling psychology, business management, and organizational behavior.

-Michigan State University (MSU) is a 4-year public school that ranked first for its graduate industrial and organizational (I/O) psychology school in 2013, according to U.S. News & World Report.
-The university offers a Ph.D.
+Michigan State University (MSU) is a four-year public school that ranked first for graduate industrial and organizational psychology schools in 2013, according to U.S. News & World Report.
+The university offers a Ph.D. in Industrial Organizational and Psychology.
 Roughly 15-20 full-time students are accepted into this graduate program each year, which is overseen by eight main faculty members.
 Qualified graduates may find research positions with the government or major corporations, or pursue academic faculty positions.
 The faculty includes Frederick Leong, the Director of the Consortium for Multicultural Psychology Research.

-3. Pennsylvania State University in University Park, PA
+Penn State - University Park, PA

-Pennsylvania State University (Penn State) is a 4-year public school that placed 14th on the U.S. News & World Report in 2017.
+Pennsylvania State University, also known as Penn State, is a four-year public school that placed 14th in top public schools on the U.S. News & World Report in 2017.
 The Industrial/Organizational Psychology program at Penn State was developed by Dr. Bruce V. Moore, the first American to hold a Ph.D. in Industrial and Organizational Psychology.
 The program leads to a Ph.D. and combines practical experience with research and coursework.
 Once enrolled, students attend seminars and complete a dissertation.
-Graduates may pursue careers in a variety of different settings, including academia, industry and the military.
+Graduates may pursue careers in a variety of different settings, including academia, industry, and the military.

-Top Organizational Psychology Graduate Programs
+Top Graduate Programs

-|New York University||Offers a Master of Arts programs in industrial/organizational psychology||New York, NY|
+|New York University||Offers a Master of Arts in Industrial/Organizational Psychology; alumni have consulted for JP Morgan Chase, Jetblue, Metlife, and American Express, among others||New York, NY|

 |Ohio University||The faculty run numerous organizational psychology labs||Athens, OH|

-|University of Illinois - Urbana-Champaign||Close relationship with the University's School of Labor and Employment Relations and Human Resource Education Department||Urbana, IL|
+|University of Illinois - Urbana-Champaign||The program has a close relationship with the University's School of Labor and Employment Relations and Human Resource Education Department||Urbana, IL|

 |University of Maryland - College Park||Doctoral program focuses on elements of organizational psychology, social psychology, and decision sciences||College Park, MD|

-|University of Minnesota - Twin Cities||Offers six subdisciplines in organizational psychology||Minneapolis, MN|
+|University of Minnesota - Twin Cities||Offers six sub-disciplines in organizational psychology||Minneapolis, MN|

-|University of South Florida||Occupational Health Psychology training programs||Tampa, FL|
+|University of South Florida||Provides Occupational Health Psychology training programs||Tampa, FL|